Bangladesh–China relations: Geopolitical relations

 When the Bangladesh War of Independence broke out in 1971, complex geopolitical rivalries erupted in South Asia.
 The Bangladeshis elicited the help of India in their freedom struggle.
 China had earlier fought a war with India in 1962 and became an ally of Pakistan.
 Crucially, it was using Pakistan as a conduit for rapprochement with Richard Nixon and Henry Kissinger in the United States.
 The PRC also replaced Taiwan (Republic of China) as a permanent member of UN Security Council in 1971.
 Its first veto was used to support Pakistan during the Indo-Pakistani War of 1971.
 In the early years of Bangladesh's independence, Dhaka was also close to the Soviet Union, which was a rival of China following the Sino-Soviet split.
 Despite the support of most countries in the world, Bangladesh's UN membership was vetoed by China until 1974.
 The situation dramatically changed after military coups in Bangladesh began in 1975, causing Bangladesh to distance itself from the Indo-Soviet Cold War axis in South Asia.
 China and Bangladesh established diplomatic relations in January 1976.
 The period coincided with the recognition of the PRC as the sole legitimate government of China by most of the world.
 The period also saw the Chinese begin to embrace market socialism.
 President Ziaur Rahman, who restored free markets in Bangladesh, visited Beijing and the laid the groundwork for the relationship; while numerous Chinese leaders visited Dhaka in the late 1970s.

 By the mid-1980s, China had forged close military, commercial and cultural ties with Bangladesh and also supplied it with military aid and equipment.
 The then-president of Bangladesh Hossain Mohammad Ershad was warmly received in Beijing in July 1987.
 A Bangladesh-China friendship bridge was constructed and inaugurated over river Buriganga connecting Dhaka and Munshiganj by the Chinese as a token of this newly advancing diplomatic and military relationship.
 On 4 October 2000, the Government of Bangladesh issued a postal stamp marking the 25th anniversary of the establishment of Bangladesh-China diplomatic relations.
 By this time, China had provided economic assistance totaling US$300 million to Bangladesh and the bilateral trade had reached a value mounting to a billion dollars.
-In 2002, the Chinese Premier Wen Jiabao made an official visit to Bangladesh and both countries declared 2005 as the "Bangladesh-China Friendship Year."
+In 2002, Chinese Premier Wen Jiabao made an official visit to Bangladesh and both countries declared 2005 as the "Bangladesh-China Friendship Year."

 The two countries signed nine different bilateral agreements to further their mutual relationship.

 On Bangladesh Nationalist Party PM Begum Khaleda Zia's invitation China was added as an observer in the South Asian Association for Regional Cooperation (SAARC).
-Sri Lanka, Maldives, Nepal, and Pakistan jopined Bangladesh in strongly supporting China's application for observer status, which was accepted.
+Sri Lanka, Maldives, Nepal, and Pakistan joined Bangladesh in strongly supporting China's application for observer status, which was accepted.

 After Cyclone Sidr hit Bangladesh in 2007, China donated US$1 million for relief and reconstruction in cyclone-hit areas.